 When traveling abroad, you might want to spend a day on the beach.
 For some people, this means finding a swimming pool in the city.
 Others might prefer a secluded spot with a view of the coast.
 Many will find themselves at an outdoor café with ocean views.
 You may not even be interested in getting wet!
-Whatever your preferences are and wherever you’re going, there’s plenty of time for beach-time in Europe!
+Whatever your preferences are and wherever you’re going, there’s plenty of time for beaches in Europe!

 Europe is a continent full of amazing and beautiful beaches.
 There are many different types of beaches in Europe, with some being famous and famous for a reason.
-Some of the most popular beaches are those that provide an escape from the city life and let people enjoy their days on the beach.
+Some of the most popular beaches are those that provide an escape from city life and let people enjoy their days on the beach.
 These beaches range from picturesque to wild, but all of them will let you forget about any troubles.

 Liguria is the region located on the northwest coast of Italy in northwest Italy.
 It is made up of three French and two Italian regions, so there are many different beaches to choose from.
-There are some great sand beaches that you can easily access by car and some with small shops nearby.
+There are some great sandy beaches that you can easily access by car and some with small shops nearby.
 You can also visit the villages in this region to get away from it all or have dinner at a local restaurant.
 Liguria features a lot of small-scale fishing villages in which you can taste fresh seafood straight from the ocean.

 Split is located in the northern part of Croatia and has been inhabited since the 6th century BC.
 Split is known for its beautiful architecture and great beaches.
 If you’re looking for a beach to relax on, then this is the place for you.
 The city has many attractions and museums, such as Diocletian’s Palace, medieval churches, Roman ruins, the remains of a wall, and St. Duje’s Cathedral.
 Split is also full of beaches that are perfect for sunbathing and swimming.

 Belfast is one of the most popular cities in Ireland, and it’s also home to a lot of great beaches.
 Its growing popularity has made it easy to find accommodation in Belfast, so you can enjoy the beach without too much travel.
 The Northern Irish are known for their friendliness, so you can count on a warm welcome when visiting this part of the world.
 It has some great beaches that are perfect for relaxing after long days at work.
-There are many different types of activities available, including visiting the Titanic Museum, going on a boat tour, or stepping in the ocean.
+There are many different types of activities available, including visiting the Titanic Museum, going on a boat tour, or stepping into the ocean.

 Marseille is a beautiful city, full of art and culture.
-It is especially famous for its Marseilles Provence Airport that has very low noise levels.
+It is especially famous for its Marseilles Provence Airport which has very low noise levels.
 This makes it perfect as a vacation spot.
 The beaches in this region are also fantastic because they offer various shades of color, interesting landscapes, and the Mediterranean Sea.

 It is known for its charming Mediterranean atmosphere and primarily features a port.
 The beach is lined with hotels, cafes, and lush gardens.
 The beaches in Marseille are very popular among tourists because they’re not crowded and they provide a more secluded experience than those found on the Mediterranean Sea.